 Alignment: Lawful good.
+Hit Die: d10.

 To take a paladin planar substitution level, a character must be about to take her 4th, 6th, or 10th level of paladin.

 Paladin planar substitution levels have the class skills of the standard paladin class plus Knowledge (the planes) (Int).